Cornwall’s Pipeline Theatre is reviving its 2013 debut play, Transports, for a national tour this spring.

 It’s beeing described as bold, beautiful, heartbreaking and thought-provoking and won widespread acclaim when it first debuted three years ago.

-Located around two, monolithic, lifesize, vertical railway tracks, Transports, by turns funny and moving, is a journey not quickly
+Located around two, monolithic, lifesize, vertical railway tracks, Transports, by turns funny and moving, is a journey not quickly forgotten.

 Transports takes in the last great refugee crisis of WW2, to look at the consequences of displacement, both geographical and emotional, through the eyes of two mismatched individuals.